-MUSC 165 Group Voice II
+MUSC 165 Group Voice II 2 cr.
+(1+2)

-Group Voice II 2 cr.
-(1 + 2) This course is designed to develop the range and quality of the singing voice.
+This course is designed to develop the range and quality of the singing voice.
 Fundamentals of vocal technique and introduction to vocal repertory are emphasized.
 The ability to read music would be helpful.

-'''

-MUSC 173 Concert Band I

-MUSC 174 Concert Band II

-MUSC 273 Concert Band III

-MUSC 274 Concert Band IV
+MUSC 173 Concert Band I MUSC 174 Concert Band II MUSC 273 Concert Band III MUSC 274 Concert Band IV reading.

-1 cr.
-(0 + 2)

-'''

 For music students who wish to perform in innovative instrumental performing groups and develop their practical musicianship.
 Students will demonstrate further proficiency on their instruments and in ensemble performance.
-Audition required.
-Code 2 course fee.
+Code 3 course fee.